Introduction: Mini STEM LED Game Platform

 This is an easy build of an Arduino driven LED bar display with four buttons and piezo audio out; which can easily be assembled by kids and beginners.

 It is intended to be part of and a platform for STEM instruction.
 For those only needing sample code or wanting immediate utility, I have provided software downloads for a hardware/software interface support library (providing multiply LED brightness and sound levels) along with high level code for a half dozen games and activities.

 This is a simple mini STEM (Science Technology Engineering and Math) project platform, which can be used as the basis for an educational STEM/maker class in elementary, summer camp or middle school.
-Let's not forget about home tutoring.
+Let's not forget about home tutoring and those self taught.
 No soldering, hot iron or glue gun is needed.

 In addition, it is very inexpensive, lending itself to use in a large class room setting.

 I have also created a software development instructional, set of lessons, which utilizes this hardware platform.
 Given here: STEM-Game-Platform Lesson Plan Additionally (as of July 2020), used for the Morse Code Trainer.

 Many may find that this platform is perfectly suited for a project they envisioned but have bulked at having to do all the wiring or write the low level hardware I/O support for it.